-In March 2023, Representative David Kustoff (R-TN) and House Municipal Finance Caucus Co-Chairman Dutch Ruppersberger (D-MD) introduced H.R.
-1837, the Investing in Our Communities Act.
-This legislation would reinstate the ability to issue tax-exempt advance refunding bonds.
 In May 2023, Senators Roger Wicker (R-MS) and Debbie Stabenow (D-MI) introduced S. 1453, the Lifting Our Communities through Advanced Liquidity for Infrastructure Act, which is identical in effect to H.R.
 1837, though drafted differently.
-APPA strongly supports enactment of these bills.
+APPA strongly supports reintroduction of the bill in the 119th Congress.